aliabdi064/markeing_economteric_poroject/README.md

     *   **Interpretation:** The VIF values for all variables in our model are very low (all less than 2).
 This indicates that there is no significant multicollinearity among the advertising channels, ensuring that the individual coefficients can be reliably interpreted.

 This comprehensive analysis is detailed in the `notebooks/Predictive_Modeling.ipynb` notebook.

 ## 5. Assumptions of OLS Regression and Diagnostic Considerations

+For a multiple linear regression model to provide reliable and unbiased estimates, several key assumptions about the data and the error term (`ε`) must be met.
+While our primary analysis focused on model building and interpretation, a thorough econometric study also involves diagnostic tests to validate these assumptions.

+Here are the core assumptions of Ordinary Least Squares (OLS) regression and their diagnostic considerations:

+### 5.1 Linearity

+*   **Assumption:** The relationship between the independent variables (TV, Radio, Newspaper) and the dependent variable (Sales) is linear.
+*   **Why it's important:** If the relationship is non-linear, a linear model will not accurately capture the true relationship, leading to biased coefficients and poor predictions.
+*   **Diagnostic Consideration:** Visual inspection of scatter plots (e.g., Sales vs. TV, Sales vs. Radio) can provide initial insights.
+Residual plots (residuals vs. fitted values) can also reveal non-linear patterns if present.
+*   **In this project:** Our initial EDA (pair plots with regression lines) suggested a largely linear relationship, which supports the use of a linear model.

+### 5.2 No Perfect Multicollinearity

+*   **Assumption:** The independent variables are not perfectly correlated with each other.
+*   **Why it's important:** Perfect multicollinearity makes it impossible for the model to uniquely estimate the individual coefficients of the correlated variables.
+High (but not perfect) multicollinearity can lead to unstable and unreliable coefficient estimates.
+*   **Diagnostic Test:** Variance Inflation Factor (VIF).
+*   **In this project:** As discussed in Section 4, the VIF values for all our independent variables were very low (all less than 2), indicating that **this assumption is met**, and there is no significant multicollinearity.

+### 5.3 Homoscedasticity (Constant Variance of Residuals)

+*   **Assumption:** The variance of the error terms (`ε`) is constant across all levels of the independent variables.
+In simpler terms, the spread of the residuals should be roughly the same across the range of predicted values.
+*   **Why it's important:** Violations (heteroscedasticity) lead to inefficient (though still unbiased) coefficient estimates, meaning standard errors are incorrect, and thus hypothesis tests (t-tests, F-test) and confidence intervals are unreliable.
+*   **Diagnostic Tests:**
+    *   **Visual Inspection:** Plotting residuals against fitted values.
+A "fanning out" or "funnel" shape suggests heteroscedasticity.
+    *   **Statistical Tests:** Breusch-Pagan test, White test.
+*   **In this project:** The Breusch-Pagan test was not performed in the scripts, but a visual inspection of the residual plots would be a good next step.

+### 5.4 No Autocorrelation (Independence of Residuals)

+*   **Assumption:** The error terms (`ε`) are independent of each other.
+This is particularly relevant for time-series data, where errors from one period might be correlated with errors from a previous period.
+*   **Why it's important:** Autocorrelation leads to inefficient coefficient estimates and incorrect standard errors, similar to heteroscedasticity.
+*   **Diagnostic Test:** Durbin-Watson test.
+A Durbin-Watson statistic close to 2 suggests no autocorrelation.
+Values significantly below 2 indicate positive autocorrelation, and values significantly above 2 indicate negative autocorrelation.
+*   **In this project:** The Durbin-Watson statistic from our model is 2.251, which is close to 2, suggesting that there is no significant autocorrelation in the residuals.

+### 5.5 Normality of Residuals

+*   **Assumption:** The error terms (`ε`) are normally distributed.
+*   **Why it's important:** While OLS estimates remain unbiased even with non-normal errors (especially with large sample sizes due to the Central Limit Theorem), normality is required for the t-tests and F-test to be strictly valid for small sample sizes.
+It also helps in constructing accurate confidence intervals and prediction intervals.
+*   **Diagnostic Tests:**
+    *   **Visual Inspection:** Histogram of residuals, Q-Q plot (Quantile-Quantile plot).
+    *   **Statistical Tests:** Jarque-Bera test, Shapiro-Wilk test.
+*   **In this project:** The Jarque-Bera (JB) test statistic is 27.655 with a p-value of 9.88e-07.
+This low p-value suggests that the residuals are not normally distributed.
+This is a violation of the OLS assumption and should be taken into consideration when interpreting the model's results.

+### Summary of Diagnostic Considerations

+While the model demonstrates strong predictive power (high R-squared) and significant predictors (low p-values for TV and Radio), a complete econometric analysis would involve systematically checking all OLS assumptions.
+The provided notebooks primarily focus on model building and interpretation.
+For future work, incorporating these diagnostic tests would further strengthen the model's validity and the reliability of its inferences.

+## 6. Budget Optimization

+The previous budget optimization aimed to maximize sales by allocating the entire budget to the most effective channel.
+Now, we will allocate the £1000 budget proportionally across all marketing channels based on their respective regression coefficients.

+**Strategy:** Allocate budget based on the proportion of each channel's positive coefficient relative to the sum of all positive coefficients.

+**Results of Proportional Allocation:**

+*   **Total Budget:** £1000.00
+*   **TV Coefficient:** 0.0544 (33.65% of positive coefficients)
+*   **Radio Coefficient:** 0.1070 (66.14% of positive coefficients)
+*   **Newspaper Coefficient:** 0.0003 (0.21% of positive coefficients)

+**Allocated Spend:**

+*   **TV:** £336.54
+*   **Radio:** £661.39
+*   **Newspaper:** £2.07

+**Estimated Sales with Proportional Allocation:** 93.72

+This result shows that while all channels receive a portion of the budget, the estimated sales are lower (93.72) compared to the previous strategy of allocating the entire budget to Radio (111.63).
+This highlights the trade-off between distributing the budget and maximizing overall sales.

+## 7. A/B Testing Discussion

+The `data/advertising.csv` dataset is an observational dataset.
+Therefore, a traditional A/B test is not applicable.
+While we cannot perform a traditional A/B test, our regression model can still provide valuable insights.
+However, we should be careful about making strong causal claims based on this observational data.

+## 8. Conclusion and Recommendations

+**Summary of Findings:**

+*   We have successfully built a multiple linear regression model that can predict sales based on advertising spend.
+*   The model has a high R-squared value (0.903).
+*   TV and Radio advertising have a statistically significant positive impact on sales, with Radio having a much larger impact per pound spent.
+*   Newspaper advertising does not have a statistically significant impact on sales.

+**Recommendations:**

+*   **Focus on Radio advertising:** The model suggests that Radio advertising is the most effective channel for increasing sales.
+*   **Continue with TV advertising:** TV advertising also has a significant positive impact on sales.
+*   **Re-evaluate Newspaper advertising:** The company should consider re-evaluating its strategy for Newspaper advertising and potentially reallocate the budget to Radio and TV.

+**Next Steps and Further Analysis:**

+*   **Explore Interaction Terms:** The current model assumes that the effect of each advertising channel is independent.
+It would be worthwhile to explore interaction terms (e.g., the combined effect of TV and Radio advertising) to see if they improve the model.
+*   **Consider Non-linear Models:** The relationship between advertising spend and sales might not be perfectly linear.
+Exploring non-linear models could potentially yield a more accurate model.
+*   **Run Controlled Experiments:** To get a better understanding of the causal impact of advertising on sales, the company should consider running controlled experiments (e.g., A/B tests) in the future.

+## 5. Assumptions of OLS Regression and Diagnostic Considerations